GIFT and ZIFT

 The initial process for GIFT is the same as it would be for in vitro fertilization: treatment with injectable hormones to start superovulation, followed by further injections of a medication that ripens the developing eggs.
 The facility where the procedure will be done will provide you with special instructions to prepare you for the procedure.

 The eggs and sperm are collected just as they would be in an IVF procedure, but after that, the two techniques differ.
-In IVF, the embryo is placed into the uterus with a catheter inserted into the vagina in a quick and simple procedure.
-In GIFT, an incision has to be made in the abdomen and the eggs and sperm are placed in the fallopian tubes using a laparoscope, a small telescope-like instrument.
+In IVF, the embryo is placed into the uterus at 3-5 days with a catheter inserted into the vagina in a quick and simple procedure.
+In GIFT, an incision has to be made in the abdomen and the eggs and sperm are immediately placed in the fallopian tubes using a laparoscope, a small telescope-like instrument.
 A laparoscopy requires general anesthesia, although it can still usually be performed as an outpatient procedure.

 If all goes well, once the eggs are in the fallopian tubes, at least one will become fertilized by the sperm and move on to the uterus, where it will mature.
 But, because the eggs and sperm are placed into the fallopian tubes before conception, there's no way to know if fertilization has taken place.
 Typically, more eggs are used in GIFT to ensure pregnancy, which also increases the risk of multiple births.